odedindi/basicallyReact/djone/README.md

 # Propulsion Academy fullstack bootcamp final project
-## A prototype for Axpo switzerland , PWA for input, calculate and visualize data for ground measurements of utility poles.
+## A prototype for Axpo switzerland , PWA for input, calculating and visualize data for ground measurements of utility poles.

 fully dockerised, front and backends